 The Good Intentions Trap is Costly

 If achieving a big result looks too easy, it probably is and will probably be a costly venture.
-It is a trap we are all vulnerable to.
-I write about two traps and then share a real-life example that happened to Sente almost 20 years ago.
-It has forever reinforced to me the notion that all significant asset management costs are the result of ineffective human behavior as written about in, “Asset Management Success Factors: It’s the Human’s Stupid”.
+It is a trap we are all vulnerable to when we don’t understand all of the underlying mechanics required to produce an outcome in a given set of circumstances.
+We are blind to the risks and because we are blind we won’t understand the obligations required to manage risks.
+Below I share a real-life example that happened to Sente almost 20 years ago.
+It has forever reinforced to me the notion that all significant costs, asset management or otherwise, are the result of human mechanisms, often ineffective human behavior as written about in, “Asset Management Success Factors: It’s the Human’s Stupid”.

-We had been working with this customer for over three years and together we had produced some amazing cost savings and productivity outcomes.
-We had driven utilization from low teens in their labs to almost 30%.
-During one of our governance meetings, executives asked me what I thought the utilization limit was and I told them I wasn’t sure, but with some additional practices, I could see producing over 50% utilization.
+We had been working with this customer for almost three years and together we had produced some amazing cost savings and productivity results.
+We had driven utilization from low teens in their labs to roughly 30%.
+During one of our governance meetings, executives asked me what I thought the utilization limit was for their labs.
+I told them I wasn’t sure, but with some additional practices, I could see producing over 50% utilization.
 Given what I was observing in our operations I thought we were at about the process limit at 30% utilization with our current set of capabilities.

 My concern was that at the speed of new demand for equipment coming into our operation we’d miss something either because we weren’t told about it, we — our customers and us — were making assumptions about our capacity that wouldn’t be true, or some other reason.
 Everyone was too used to Sente always delivering.
-I felt our planning capacity needed to become more capable of anticipating constraints that were related in complex ways and constantly changing as schedules changed.
-With more programs coming faster, and schedules changing, I didn’t think it was possible for us to keep up with that and be trustworthy.
+I felt our demand planning capacity needed to become more capable of anticipating constraints that were related in complex ways and constantly changing as schedules changed.
+With more programs coming faster, and schedules changing, I didn’t think it was humanly possible for us to keep up.
+I was concerned we wouldn’t be trustworthy at our current capability and capacity.

-We made the decision to drive for 60% and we’d do it with the team and capabilities we had.
+The customer pushed hard that we should drive for 60% utilization and “keep our costs low” by doing it with the team and capabilities we had.
 The customer didn’t want to take on additional costs.
 If there were any issues we’d fix them along the way.
-I felt uneasy but couldn’t ground my concern for sure and thought their suggestion that we’d “fix issues along the way” seemed reasonable.
+I felt uneasy but thought their suggestion to “fix issues along the way” seemed reasonable.

 The Distrust Contagion

 You probably guessed it.
 With business ramping up we missed a commitment.
 We were supposed to have 20 pieces of equipment to start a test program by a certain date and we only had 19 of them.
 Unfortunately, the one that was missing would delay the start of the test.
-There had not been a delay since Sente had come on board, in fact, Sente had solved all of the problems they had before and there had been no delays.
+There had not been a delay since Sente had come on board, in fact, Sente had solved all of the problems they had before and no only had there been no delays but engineering managers had reported an increase to speed by commenting “we took six weeks off a six-month project.”
 It didn’t matter.
 Rumor had it, “Sente had lost the secret recipe.”
 The rumor spread like wildfire.
 If Sente was no longer trustworthy people began locking down their equipment and refused to share it because now they had to “take care of themselves”.
 The more they hoarded, the more other commitments were broken causing more and other people to hoard.
 They were reverting to old behaviors.
-It was a vicious cycle producing distrust.
-We didn’t find out about the issue for some time.
+It was a vicious cycle producing distrust that we were blind to so we didn’t find out about it right away.

-Both Sente and our customer took ownership of the situation, installed our new planning capabilities and eventually hit utilization levels above 65%.
-It took a good year to completely recover trust even after the three years of near-perfect performance that preceded the big miss.
+Both Sente and our customer took ownership of the situation, installed our new planning capabilities, and eventually hit utilization levels above 65%.
+It took a good year to completely recover trust even after the almost three years of near-perfect performance that preceded the big miss.

 The Cost of Distrust: Over $1 million